 On April 4, 2022, Hewlett Packard Enterprise relocated its global headquarters from California to the Greater Houston area.

-In 2022, Hobby Airport was certified as the first 5-Star Airport in North America by Skytrax, becoming the 16th airport worldwide to achieve this recognition.
+In 2022, Hobby Airport was certified as the first 5-Star Airport in North America by Skytrax, becoming the 16th airport worldwide to receive this accomplishment.

 In 2022, the Houston–The Woodlands–Sugar Land metro area's gross domestic product (GDP) was $633 billion, making it the seventh-largest of any metropolitan area in the United States.

-In 2023, the city of Houston prioritized enforcement of an anti-food sharing ordinance, resulting in volunteers receiving over 80 tickets and a federal lawsuit being filed against the city.
+In 2023, the city of Houston made enforcement of an anti-food sharing ordinance a priority, resulting in volunteers receiving over 80 tickets and a federal lawsuit being filed against the city.

-On May 16, 2024, a strong derecho caused widespread damage across the city of Houston and the surrounding metropolitan area.
+On May 16, 2024, a strong derecho caused widespread damage across the city of Houston and its surrounding metropolitan area.

 Christopher Maurice Brown is an American singer songwriter dancer and...